 #4 Impairment or Distraction

 This category covers instances in which a driver is impaired by drugs or distracted by something in the car.
 It can also refer to cases where a driver has some kind of illness or disability that impedes their driving ability.
 It was the main contributing factor in 13% of road accidents last year.
+As we covered in our July 2018 news roundup, mobile phone usage is often the cause of distractions, leading many to lose their lives on the road.

 Closer Look: Drink-Driving